RageLeague/CrossCharacterCampaign/README.md

 3. Clone this repository into that folder.
 4. The `modinit.lua` file should be under `.../mods/[insert_repo_name_here]`.
 5. Volia!
 Now the mod should work.

+### Steam workshop

+1. Subscribe this item.
+2. Enable it in-game.
+3. Volia!

 ## CHANGELOG